Core Architecture

 The Complete Picture

-- Tracks which generator produced each result
+- Track which generator produced each result

-- Supports clean cancellation at any point
+- Support clean cancellation at any point

 Tool Execution Strategy